-At the same time, firmographic data can be sourced from third-party sources.
+At the same time, collecting firmographic data can be done through third-party sources.
 These sources include company websites, public databases, subscription-based research websites, customer data platforms (CDP), and government websites.
 Additionally, the data can be collected from white paper articles and reports, company filings with the relevant authorities, tax declarations, and registers of organizations.

 Importantly, web scraping has proven to be a useful data collection tool from these third-party sources.
 Defined as the automatic process of extracting data from websites, it can collect publicly available firmographic data.